Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 application designed specifically for Apache Kafka® governance.

-Our primary focus is on exploring the configuration process for achieving high availability (HA) in production environments.
+Our primary focus is on exploring the configuration process for achieving High Availability (HA) in production environments.
 By implementing these measures, we can ensure continuous operation, enhance reliability, and deliver a seamless user experience, even during unexpected failures.